Building Dashboards on BigQuery and Snowflake: Complete Guide

 Solution:

-Challenge: Bank needed to combine structured transaction data with semi-structured fraud signals from 20+ sources for real-time risk monitoring.
+Challenge: A bank needs to combine structured transaction data with semi-structured fraud signals from many sources for real-time risk monitoring.

-- Snowflake multi-cluster warehouse (X-Large) for 200+ concurrent analysts
+• Snowflake multi-cluster warehouse sized for concurrent analyst access

 Getting Started: Your Dashboard Roadmap